Mabl provides a wealth of information related to test results to help you triage and diagnose issues.

 For tests that have been run multiple times and/or across multiple browsers, you can quickly switch between those run versions with the Browser and Time of Run dropdowns.

 When viewing the run results, you can filter by various identifiers such as "Warning," "JS Exception," and "Error" to help get a better understanding of your test.
-It's simple to do this, as shown below:
+To do this, take the following steps:

-- Click the bar to examine the various filters or, alternatively, type your own custom filter such as "loader," "fire," or anything you'd like.
+- Select a filter from the dropdown or, alternatively, type your own custom filter such as "loader," "fire," or anything you'd like.
 The filter uses word stemming to be able to filter additional words that may be relevant, such as "load" from a "loader" filter.

 This feature is enabled during trials and requires a Growth or Enterprise plan.